-Two changes in assumptions affected the measurement of the total pension liability since the prior measurement date.
-The single discount rate changed from 6.63 percent to 7.90 percent.
-The post-retirement benefit increase changed from 2 percent indefinitely, to 2 percent through 2015, and 2.5 percent thereafter.
+A change was made in assumptions that affect the measurement of the total pension liability since the prior measurement date.
+The assumed post-retirement benefit increase rate was changed from 2 percent through 2015, and 2.5 percent thereafter, to 2 percent per year through 2043, and 2.5 percent per year thereafter.

-Pension Liability Sensitivity - The following presents the Minnesota State Colleges and Universities proportionate share of the net pension liability, calculated using the discount rate disclosed above, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that one percentage point lower or one percentage point higher than the current discount rate:
+Pension Liability Sensitivity - The following presents the Minnesota State proportionate share of the net pension liability, calculated using the discount rate disclosed above, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that one percentage point lower or one percentage point higher than the current discount rate:

+Proportionate Share of Net Pension Liability

 (In Thousands)

 One Percent One Percent

 Decrease in Increase in

-Discount Rate Discount Discount Rate
+Discount Rate Discount Rate Discount Rate

-(6.9%) Rate (7.9%) (8.9%)
+(6.9%) (7.9%) (8.9%)

+June 30, 2016 \$ 258,375 \$ 126,222 \$ 16,246

-Proportionate share of net pension liability \$ 273,264 \$ 135,402 \$ 20,845
+June 30, 2015 273,264 135,402 20,845